This topic describes how to create a Service in a serverless Kubernetes (ASK) cluster.

-Note You can create a new SLB instance or use an existing SLB instance for a LoadBalancer Service.
-Multiple Services can share the same SLB instance.
-However, take note of the following limits:
+Note You can create an SLB instance or use an existing SLB instance.
+You can also associate an SLB instance with more than one Service.
+However, you must take note of the following limits:

-- If you use an existing SLB instance, the listeners of the SLB instance overwrite those of the Service.
+- If you use an existing SLB instance, the listeners of the SLB instance overwrite the listeners of the Service.

-- When you reuse an SLB instance, the names of listeners and vServer groups are used as unique identifiers in Kubernetes.
-Do not modify the names of listeners or vServer groups.
+- When an SLB instance exposes multiple Services, the names of listeners and vServer groups are used as unique identifiers in Kubernetes.
+Do not modify the names of listeners and vServer groups.

 - You cannot use an SLB instance to expose Services across clusters.

 - External Traffic Policy: Select Local or Cluster.

 - Port Mapping: Set the Service port and container port.
-The container port must be the same as the one that is exposed in the backend pod.
+The container port must be the same as the one that is exposed by the backend pod.